samt9892/amplicon-pipeline/README.md

 Follow prompts for user-input during setup.

-Outputs will be generated in `*project_name*` subdirectories of export/ , fastqc/ , out/
+Outputs will be generated in `*project_name*` subdirectories of export/ , fastqc/ , out

 ## Authors and contributors
 Samuel Thompson